The WWF is run at a local level by the following offices...

 Three schools, Pui Shing Catholic Secondary School, Queen Elizabeth School Old Students' Association Tong Kwok Wah Secondary School and Yuen Long Merchants Association Secondary School , joined the programme and began the seed germination process at their respective schools in September 2022.
 The students then systematically logged monitoring data, which may provide guidelines and tips to make the planting process more efficient in the future.
 By November and December, the water caltrops had grown to a certain size and the students began transferring and planting them in Mai Po Nature Reserve.

-As of the time of writing, some of the water caltrops plants cultivated by the students and planted by the HSBC volunteers had taken root and were growing vigorously at the Reserve, with some producing second-generation seeds!
+Some of the water caltrops plants cultivated by the students and planted by the HSBC volunteers had taken root and were growing vigorously at the Reserve, with some producing second-generation seeds!
 This has enabled a sustainable source of water caltrops in the reserve to maintain our study and scale up our experiment to other Hong Kong wetlands.
 We are hopeful that this early success will lead Hong Kong towards creating suitable habitats for the much-missed Pheasant-tailed Jacana!

 – Bird ringing